-Choosing to install a fence is just the beginning.
+Choosing to install a fence is just the beginning, though.
 How do you choose what type of fence you want?
-Here’s a look at one of the most common options: vinyl fencing.

 Pros of Vinyl Fencing